tinyobjloader/tinyobjloader/README.md

 ## What's new

-* XX  YY, ZZZZ : New data strcutre and API!
+* XX  YY, ZZZZ : New data structure and API!

 ### Old version